Kitware/CMake/Help/manual/cmake-presets.7.rst

     ``architecture``

-      An optional string representing the platform name to use for Visual Studio generators.
+      An optional string representing the platform name to use for generators that support platforms.

     ``toolset``

-      An optional string representing the toolset name to use for Visual Studio generators.
+      An optional string representing the toolset name to use for generators that support toolsets.

     ``cmakeGeneratorConfig``